AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Defender_for_Endpoint_Onboarding.md

 2. Navigate to:
    `Settings` → `Endpoints` → `Onboarding`

+3. Connectivity type : Standard

-3. Select the device type:
+4. Select the device type:
    ➤ *Windows 10 and 11*

-4. Under **Deployment method**, choose:
+5. Under **Deployment method**, choose:
    ➤ *Local Script*

-5. Click **Download package** to get a `.zip` file containing the onboarding script.
+6. Click **Download package** to get a `.zip` file containing the onboarding script.

-6. On the target machine:
+7. On the target machine:
    - Extract the `.zip` file.
    - Open **PowerShell as Administrator**.
    - Run the onboarding script: